-The most prolific Italian composer vocal chamber music of the 17th century, Barbara Strozzi (1619–1677) published eight volumes of madrigals, motets, arias, and cantatas, which demonstrate her dramatic compositional range and her own mastery of singing.
+The most prolific Italian composer of vocal chamber music in the 17th century, Barbara Strozzi (1619–1677) published eight volumes of madrigals, motets, arias, and cantatas, which demonstrate her dramatic compositional range and her own mastery of singing.
 This conference, co-sponsored by the Graduate School, the Program in Italian Studies, and the Department of Music at Princeton University, explores new research in the life and music of this remarkable musician.

 A Barbara Strozzi Symposium and Concert: In Honor of the Composer’s 400th birthday

 Wendy Heller (Princeton University)

 Sara Pecknold (The Catholic University of America)

 The symposium will conclude with a roundtable discussion on "New Directions in Strozzi Research," ending at approximately 4PM.